 Once your cottage cheese chunks are completely frozen solid, transfer them to an airtight container to save on freezer space.

-The great thing about this method is that the cottage cheese chunks defrost a lot faster, and they’re easier for flexible portioning.
+The great thing about this method is that the cottage cheese chunks defrost a lot faster and are easier for flexible portioning.

 Simply grab a couple of frozen cottage cheese chunks and thaw them in an airtight container in the refrigerator.

-Oryou can just add the cheese chunks straight into your soup or stew whilst cooking – they’ll melt in the pot!
+Or you can just add the cheese chunks straight into your soup or stew while cooking – they’ll melt in the pot!

 How Long Does Frozen Cottage Cheese Last?

 Here’s the good part.
 Cottage cheese lasts for 4-6 months in the freezer, which means it extends the storage life significantly.